juliangut/doctrine-manager-builder/README.md

 #### With DoctrineMigrations

-* `migrationsConfiguration`, array of Doctrine Migrations configurations.
-The only mandatory configuration is `migrations_paths` or `migrations` as the rest of the configurations are pre-registered
+* `migrationsConfiguration`, a Doctrine Migrations Configuration object or an array with configurations.
+If an array, the only mandatory configuration is either `migrations_paths` or `migrations` as the rest of the configurations are pre-registered

 ```php
 [